ece362-purdue/f2022-public-labs/lab-06/lab_06.md

 ### 3.3: `init_spi2()` (15 points)

 Write a C subroutine named `init_spi2()` that initializes the SPI2 subsystem and connects its NSS, SCK, and MOSI signals to pins PB12, PB13, and PB15, respectively.

-You should set these pins to use the alternate functions to do this (remember to enable the GPIOB in RCC).
+This subroutine should first configure these pins, and set them to use the alternate functions to be used by SPI.
+Remember to enable GPIOB clock in RCC.

 The subroutine should then configure the SPI2 channel as follows: